finestructure/release-crash-3021/README.md

 # Release crash

-Minimal project demonstrating a runtime crash when running the project build in `release` mode.
+Minimal project demonstrating a runtime crash when running the project built in `release` mode.
 It does _not_ crash when run in `debug` mode.

 This is a minimal reproducer of the issue initially discovered here: https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues/3021